Topic Specific Vocabulary

 - There are 200 recognized regional languages spoken in India.

 Boost – the act of giving hope or support to someone.

-- The coach boosted the team players for their better performance in the match.
+- The coach boosted the team players for their brilliant performance in the match.

 Infrastructure – the basic structures or features of a system or organization.

-- The infrastructure of Prime Minister’s office is built, keeping in mind all the safety measures.
+- The infrastructure of Prime Minister’s office is built, keeping in mind all safety measures.

 Stray – move about aimlessly or without any destination often in search of food or employment.